JurajNyiri/HomeAssistant-Tapo-Control/README.md

 # HomeAssistant - Tapo: Cameras Control

-## Warning: This version only works on Home Assistant 1.0.0 and its beta versions!

 Custom component - Tapo: Cameras Control - to add Tapo cameras into Home Assistant

 ## Installation